This is a farm aiming to accomplish resilient agriculture and demonstrate the unique

 English, Spanish, Portuguese

 Independent house with bathroom and kitchen.
-House is old and is not luxurious but has all that is needed.
-Hot water, cooking gas, clean linens, mosquito net, and drinking water provided.
-House has two rooms and multiple beds so may be shared with more volunteers.
-Stay includes some/limited vegetables from the farm (we don't have much as we are just beginning) for volunteers to cook with.
+House is very old and is not luxurious but has all that is needed.
+Hot water, cooking gas, clean linens (and we can wash them too as needed), mosquito net, and drinking water provided.
+House has two rooms and multiple beds so it may be shared with more volunteers.
+Stay includes some/limited vegetables from the farm for volunteers to cook with.
 We don't provide meals.
-Please be aware that this is a tropical location so insects and geckos are common intruders in the house.
+Please be aware that this is a tropical location so insects and geckos are common intruders in the house, and there is a lot of humidity.
+We try our best so that volunteers feel good at our farm, but it is not possible for us to provide cleaning service, laundry service, towels, and new bedding for all volunteers.
+This is a humble accommodation, and so is our lifestyle.

 Galapagos is great to explore on your Free time.
 We are flexible so volunteers can Travel to other islands, dive or explore the island's more remote places.
 Tortoise watching, surfing, Diving, biking and fishing trips are among the many possibilities.